mjordan/larkm/README.md

 * "erc_metadata_defaults": a definition of default values for [ERC properties](https://www.dublincore.org/groups/kernel/spec/) if the properties are not specified when the ARK is created.
 * "sqlite_db_path": absolute or relative (to larkm.py) path to larkm's sqlite3 database file.
 Must exist and be writable by the process running larkm.
 * "log_file_path": absolute or relative (to larkm.py) path to the log file.
 Must exist and be writable by the process running larkm.
-* "resolver_hosts": definition of the resolvers to include in the `urls` list returned to clients.
-Note that these are only returned in requests for `?info`; this setting has nothing to do with the resolution of an incoming ARK to its target URL.
+* "resolver_hosts": definition of the resolvers to return to clients in requests for `/larkm/config` and in the JSON response body when creating or updating ARKs.
+This setting has nothing to do with the resolution of an incoming ARK to its target URL.
+Configurations should specify three separate resolver hosts: a "global" host, a "local" host, and a "erc_where" host, which is the one used in the ARK's "where" property (this one should duplicate either the "global" or "local" host).
 * "whoosh_index_dir_path": absolute or relative (to larkm.py) path to the Whoosh index data directory.
 Leave empty ("") if you are not indexing ARK data.
 Must exist and be writable by the process running larkm.
 * "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to allow access from all IPs (e.g. during testing).
 Note that requests to resolve an ARK is open to all clients.
 Entries must be specific IP addresses; ranges are not supported.
 * "api_keys": list of strings used as API keys.
 Clients must pass their API key in a "Authorization" header, e.g. `Authorization: myapikey`.
 API keys can be any length or can contain any characters other than spaces.
+The last four characters of API keys are logged in events that require keys, so it's important that the last four characters of all keys are unique.

 The following sample JSON file contains configuration for two NAANs, "99999" and "12345", each with their own configuration specifics: